soumithganji/ShopCallAI/README.md

 # ShopCallAI

-An AI agent that calls local stores on your behalf to check if a product is in stock — so you don't have to.
+An AI voice agent that calls local stores on your behalf to check if a product is in stock — so you don't have to.

 ---